Role of charge transfer in catalytic hydrogen oxidation over platinum: Results and discussion

-The interaction between $\mathrm{O_2}$ and the interface shifts the free channels in the energy, lifts the orbital degeneracies, and gives rise to bonding and antibonding bands due to the hybridization of the $2p_{\sss{O}}$ and the $5d_{\sss{Pt}}$-orbitals at the interface. \Cref{Fig:BreakUpLatticeO2eeB} shows that the eigenblocks shift by the thresholds for desorption so that $\mathsf{E}(``\mathrm{O^-}")$ and $\mathsf{E}(``\mathrm{O_2^-}")$ stabilize significantly with the former having the lowest energy while the neutral eigenblocks $\mathsf{E}(``\mathrm{O}")$ and $\mathsf{E}(``\mathrm{O_2}")$ remain nearly unaltered by the weaker physisorption interaction. \Cref{Fig:OandHDOS} shows the density of the electronic states at $``\mathrm{O}"$, and indicates how the electron acceptor antibonding $\pi_g$ LUMO of $\mathrm{O_2}$ splits into $\pi_{\perp}$ and $\pi_{\parallel}$ components by the interfacial electric field, and then hybridizes with the platinum $5d$ bands at the interface.
-The bonding and some antibonding states are occupied by the electrons.
-In the saturation coverage structure, $p(2\times 2)\hyph\mathrm{O_{\sss{fcc}}}$ (\cref{Fig:ABCD}(a)), the excesses of electrons at the $2p_{\sss{O}}$ orbitals and the depletion of electrons at the $5d$ orbitals are readily seen within the triangle of the interfacial $\mathrm{Pt}$ sites surrounding the {\it fcc} hollow sites in the interfacial layer, as well as in the $d_{z^2}$ orbital of the $\mathrm{Pt}$ atom just beneath the ${\it fcc}$ hollow site.
-It is further known from the experiment and quantum chemistry calculations based on the complete active space method that the $\pi_{g\parallel}$- and $\pi_{g\perp}$-derived states shift, respectively, from $4.8\;\mbox{eV}$ and $4.9/5.9$ below the Fermi level in $\mathrm{O}_2^-$, while shifting to $1.6\;\mbox{eV}$ $0.2$ in $\mathrm{O}_2^{2-}$ \cite{Panas1988458}.
-Further dissociation of $\mathrm{O}_2^{2-}$ gives rise to a pair of $\mathrm{O}^-$ whose $2p$ states shift down to $6.5\;\mbox{eV}$ below the Fermi level \cite{LB:III:Generic}.
+\Cref{Fig:OandHDOS} shows the density of the electronic states at $``\mathrm{O^-}"$ in the saturation coverage structure, $p(2\times 2)\hyph\mathrm{O_{\sss{fcc}}}$ (\cref{Fig:ABCD}(a)).
+The excesses of electrons at the $2p_{\sss{O}}$ orbitals and the depletion of electrons at the $5d$ orbitals are readily seen within the triangle of the interfacial $\mathrm{Pt}$ sites surrounding the {\it fcc} hollow sites in the interfacial layer, as well as in the $d_{z^2}$ orbital of the $\mathrm{Pt}$ atom just beneath the ${\it fcc}$ hollow site.
+These observations are consistent with the picture of $\mathrm{O_2}$ adsorption, which is established in the literature \cite{Panas1988458,LB:III:Generic}.